Raindayzz/raindayzz.github.io/about.markdown

 I am forever a student and this site is just to shed some light of my past experiences or struggles I have had.

+Degree: Bachelor of Science in Software Engineering

+Work: Deloitte, Optiv, AWS

 **Side Accomplishments**:
-- Bachelor of Science in Software Engineering
 - Former DII Athlete
 - Volunteer as a business coach for "E Squared," a program hosted by the 501(c)(3) nonprofit organization Career Partners, Inc. in Culpeper, Virginia.
 The semester-long program provides local high school students the opportunity to partner with coaches, create new business ventures and pitch them to hypothetical investors for a chance at receiving $10,000 in scholarship funds.
 - Former Elementary 4th & 5th Grade President